NICMx/Jool/en/usr-flags-global.md

 [This breaks traceroutes]({{ site.repository-url }}/issues/132).
 Shouldn't it have been 64:ff9b::**192.0.2.6** -> 2001:db8::1 instead?

-- `--source-icmpv6-errors-better` OFF will make Jool obey RFC 6146 (and break traceroutes).
+- `source-icmpv6-errors-better` OFF will make Jool obey RFC 6146 (and break traceroutes).
-- `--source-icmpv6-errors-better` ON will translate the outer source address directly, simply appending the prefix to the source address of the original (step 3) packet.
+- `source-icmpv6-errors-better` ON will translate the outer source address directly, simply appending the prefix to the source address of the original (step 3) packet.

-### `--logging-bib`
+### `logging-bib`

 - Type: Boolean
 - Default: False